joaquinlpereyra/blog/content/cv/index.md

 ---

 # Joaquin L. Pereyra
-**Security Engineer at Coinspect Security**
+Working as: **Security Engineer at Coinspect Security**
-Montevideo, Montevideo, Uruguay
+In: Uruguay 🇺🇾

 ## Summary
 I am an application security engineer with 8 years of experience combining my knowledge of programming and engineer skills with my passion for information security.